abinit/abinit/doc/tutorial/index.md

     phonons at Gamma, dielectric constant, Born effective charges, LO-TO splitting, phonons in the whole Brillouin zone.
     The creation of the "Derivative Data Base" (DDB) is presented.

+**The additional information given by tutorial DFPT1 opens the door to:**

   * [The tutorial DFPT 2 (RF2 - response function 2)](rf2) presents the analysis of the DDBs that have been introduced in the preceeding tutorial RF1.
 The computation of the interatomic forces and the computation of thermodynamical properties is an outcome of this tutorial.

-**The additional information given by tutorial DFPT1 opens the door to:**

   * [The tutorial on Optic](optic), the utility that allows to obtain the frequency dependent linear optical dielectric function and the frequency dependent second order nonlinear optical susceptibility, in the simple "Sum-Over-State" approximation.

-**The additional information given by tutorials DFPT1 and DFPT2 opens the door to a group of tutorials that can be followed independently of each other:**
+**The additional information given by tutorials DFPT1 and DFPT2 (Optic not needed) opens the door to a group of tutorials that can be followed independently of each other:**

   * [The tutorial on the electron-phonon interaction](eph) presents the use of the utility MRGKK and ANADDB